yifu0529/github.io/Pages/projects.md

 *Prof. Hobbs' group, Whiting School of Engineering, Johns Hopkins University (JHU)*		April 2022 – October 2022

-- Develop deep learning neural networks for the weather-informed probabilistic predictions of net loads.
+- Developed deep learning neural networks for the weather-informed probabilistic predictions of net loads.
-- Evaluate different risk-aware formulations considering uncertain reserve service provisions from renewable microgrids.
+- Evaluated different risk-aware formulations considering uncertain reserve service provisions from renewable microgrids.
-- Model players' strategic bidding and offerings in the power markets using the game-theoretical framework.
+- Modeled players' strategic bidding and offerings in the power markets using the game-theoretical framework.
 - The research has been submitted in jounral and conference.

 **Distributionally robust joint chance-constrained optimization for networked microgrids**